Ultrasonic Velocity Profiler

 DOP 3010 + UDOP incl.

-With our user-friendly UDOP software, you can easily manage each ultrasonic velocity profiler, fine-tuning every operation and parameter to meet your specific requirements.
+With our user-friendly UDOP software, you can manage each ultrasonic velocity profiler, fine-tuning every operation and parameter to meet your requirements.

-Founded in 1990 as a spin-off from the Federal Institute of Technology in Lausanne (EPFL), Signal Processing SA is a test and measurement company based in Savigny, Switzerland.
+Founded in 1990 as a spin-off from EPFL, Signal Processing SA is based in Savigny, Switzerland.
+We develop innovative ultrasonic instruments for advanced laboratories, including UVP, UDV, ADCP, and highly sensitive transducers.

-This commitment is fundamental to Signal Processing SA, with a guaranteed high level of technical expertise, prompt responses within one business day and real-time online support, as well as comprehensive documentation for all users.
+Our commitment ensures customer success with high technical expertise, rapid responses within one business day, real-time online support, and comprehensive documentation for all users.

 FAQ

-Ultrasound travels in most liquids.
-Our systems are capable of measuring flow in both translucent and opaque liquids.
+Ultrasound travels in most liquids but not in gas.
+Our systems can measure both translucent and opaque liquids.

-The lifespan is over 20 years with technical assistance available all throughout.
+The lifespan is over 20 years with ongoing technical assistance.

 The extended costs include the purchase of transducers, approximately €1,000 each.
 No licensing fees.
 Software updates are free.